Nilsiker/gamedev-jam-24/README.md

 ![alt text](media/image.png)

+> ⚠️ Due to lack of time, I never finished this!
+The repo is kept as a "lessons learned".

 *They say that once in a blue moon, a deceased soul is given one final chance to return to the living world.*

 *One last stand.*